xullnn/ls_pull_over_push/101/answers.md

   n += 1
 end
 ```
-15. What is the variable scope rule of method definition in Ruby(only talk about local variable)?
+14. What is the variable scope rule of method definition in Ruby(only talk about local variable)?

 The only variables a method definition has access to must be passed into the method definition.

-16. What is method definition and method invocation?
+15. What is method definition and method invocation?

-- Method definition is when we defines a method using `def` keyword.
+- Method definition is when we define a method using `def` keyword.
 - Method invocation is when we call an existent method.

-17. What's the final value of b?
+16. What's the final value of b?
 Explain why?

 ```ruby
 a = "Hello World."